Escape over a saddle by coloured noise: theory and numerics: Examples

-Similarly to the inverted double well example, this system has three equilibrium points, a stable equilibrium at the origin $\textbf{0} \in \mathbb{R}^6$ and two saddle points at $(z,z_v,\alpha,\alpha_v,\xi_1,\xi_2)=(\frac{1}{2}\gamma \alpha_c^2,0,\pm \alpha_c,0,0,0)$ for some constant $\alpha_c$.
+Similarly to the inverted double-well example, the unforced system has three equilibrium points, a stable equilibrium at the origin $\textbf{0} \in \mathbb{R}^6$ and two saddle points at $(z,v_z,\theta,v_\theta,\xi_1,\xi_2)=(\frac{1}{2}\gamma \theta_c^2,0,\pm \theta_c,0,0,0)$ for some constant $\theta_c$.
 The saddles have a 1-dimensional unstable manifold and a 5-dimensional stable manifold in the relevant parameter range.
-The special structure and symmetry of the saddles is due to its physical intuition: the ship loses balance and capsizes when it swings too severely to the left or the right.
-This instability comes only from the roll direction $\alpha$ and $\pm \alpha_c$ is the corresponding capsize angle. \\
+The structure and symmetry of the saddles fit with physical intuition: the ship loses balance and capsizes when it swings too severely to the left or the right.
+This instability comes only from the roll direction $\theta$ and $\pm \theta_c$ is the corresponding capsize angle. \\

+Note that there exists a redundancy in the coefficient matrices $B$ and $\sigma$, which can be removed by exploiting the rotation and scaling symmetries in the underlying noise spaces.
+Let $R \in SO(2)$ be a rotation matrix.
+The two-dimensional white noise $\eta$ is invariant under this orthogonal rotation.
+Moreover, our choice of the drift matrix $A$ commutes with such rotations (i.e., $R^{-1}AR = A$), allowing us to rotate the coloured noise coordinates $\xi$ and the driving noise $\eta$ independently.
+By utilising these two rotational degrees of freedom, the coupling matrix $\sigma$ can be reduced to a diagonal form with non-negative entries.
+The scaling freedom of the smallness parameter $\epsilon$ further allows us to normalise these entries.
+Therefore, the matrix $\sigma$ can be simplified to

+with a single parameter $\alpha \in [0, \pi/2]$.
+Finally, the remaining scaling freedom in the transformation of $\xi$ allows us to normalise the matrix $B$ such that $\|B\| = 1$ under an appropriate matrix norm.
+These transformations effectively reduce the system to a general matrix $B$ constrained by $\|B\|=1$ and a single tuning angle $\alpha$, thereby significantly decreasing the number of free parameters.\\

 Figures \ref{fig:timeinvariance} show representative results for the ship capsize problem.
+The specific physical parameters of the ship and noise parameters are systematically detailed in Table \ref{tab:ship_parameters}, adopting the simplified choice after eliminating the redundancies.
+For the chosen parameter values, we have evaluated the controllability Gramian at the sink and its unstable-unstable component at the saddle as part of our numerical implementation, confirming their invertibility and the validity of the local controllability assumptions.
 The red curves indicate the optimal capsize trajectory—i.e., the most likely path to capsize—while the pink curves illustrate the linearised dynamics near the equilibrium points.
 In both cases, the linearised dynamics align well with the nonlinear dynamics at the boundaries.
-The blue and green curves represent noise: filtered noise applied to the heave and roll, and white noise applied to the filtered dimensions.\\
+The blue and green curves represent noise: filtered noise applied to the heave and roll, and white noise applied to the filter coordinates.\\